-In Part Three, I picked three recipes that have places of honor on our family's Advent Calendar.
-Speculaas Cookies are associated with St. Nicholas Day, Biscochitos or Mexican Christmas cookies with St. Juan Diego or Our Lady of Guadalupe, and Lussekatter or St. Lucy Buns.
+In Part Three, I picked six recipes that have places of honor on our family's Advent Calendar.

+- Speculaas Cookies are associated with St. Nicholas Day on December 6th. - Medevnyk-Ukrainian Honey Cake for St. Ambrose's feastday on December 7th. - Pomegranate Goat Cheese Salad for Our Lady of the Immaculate Conception's feastday on December 8th.